High Desert Juvenile Detention Center Sex Abuse Lawsuit Settlements

 Sadly, sexual abuse of inmates in California juvenile detention facilities has been a widespread problem for many years.
 Thanks to investigative reports and brave victims coming forward to tell their stories, we now know that sexual abuse of juvenile inmates at places like High Desert Juvenile Hall was pervasive.

 Authorities at High Desert and other facilities negligently enabled this abuse to occur.
-Complaints about inappropriate conduct or abuse by staff members at High Desert Juvenile Detention Center would habitually ignored rather than investigated.
-This enabled misconduct by staff members to go unpunished and fostered a environment of abuse.
+Complaints about inappropriate conduct or abuse by staff members at High Desert Juvenile Detention Center would be habitually ignored rather than investigated.
+This enabled misconduct by staff members to go unpunished and fostered an environment of abuse.

 What Qualifies as Sexual Abuse?